 When you live with food allergies every day, avoiding cross contact becomes second nature.
 It is just instinct to reach for a separate spreading knife or to cook food for someone with food allergies first.
 But never assume that other people understand what is involved or how serious the consequences can be.

 If you are planning to eat away from home with food allergies, make sure you disclose your food allergies in advance and explain about cross contact risk.
 Ask questions.
 Don’t be afraid to ask for your food to be prepared with separate utensils and cooked in a separate pan.

 Chef cards are a fantastic tool to help you communicate food allergies clearly to kitchen staff.
 Many of them include information about cross contact too.
-Find out more about chef cards – Why we love food allergy chef cards
+Find out more about chef cards in our post – Why we love food allergy chef cards.

 And don’t forget to take your EpiPens if they’ve been prescribed for your food allergies – read about why you should have two with you in our post Making friends with your EpiPen.